MonaKim/AP-data-viz/README.md

 # AP-data-viz

-Associated Press
+Data Visualization

-“Immersive Engagement Study”
-This study was about how immersive mediums affect user’s state-of-mind.
+“Immersive Engagement Study” with Associated Press This study was about how immersive mediums affect user’s state-of-mind.
  - 12 Participants
  - different VR devices